 Owen Vaughan Hanner

-As a child I dreamt of the golden age as existing right now beside us, and I still feel the nearness of a summer-world when I play, as if all beauty were its echo, or the means to twine our worlds again.
+As a child I dreamt of the golden age as existing right now within us, and I still feel the nearness of that summer world when I play music, as if all melody its echo, and the means to twine our worlds again.

-Music for me is such a full-bodied, ecstatic and loving experience that I don’t mean this intellectually.
+Music for me is such a full-bodied and loving experience that I don’t mean this abstractly.
 I find myself in a wider reality when I play: a world more alive, more true, more beautiful and strange than before.
 I feel music’s power as Dream, to enact truly positive change in this world even in the practical and rational layers of life that seem far removed from the Arts.

 And, as rain on a desert meadow, so is beauty’s effect on human potential.
-As easy as the rain, a song may awaken heart-seeds in another: our waters – player & hearer – meet, and have the power to make something felt, known, and real.
-All change first comes as inspiration, such as music gives us.
-Those tender revelations at the touch of beauty are the precise points where the human dream materialises.
-This music is not just anodyne, but a raw electric power: water, fire and gold together, earthed in the listener.
+A truly felt song stirs the heard-seeds.
+The waters of player & listener meet in a timeless moment, and something blooms.
+All change begins as inspiration, such as music gives us.
+Those tender revelations at the touch of beauty are the precise points where dreaming begins and action later follows.
+So music is not just anodyne, but a raw electric power: water, fire and gold together, earthed in the listener.

-The current state is not the norm, it doesn’t have to be.
-The summer-world is still right there in music of honesty and love, and people will keep trying to make it.
-But listeners will need to sponsor them.
+But listeners will need to sponsor players who can reach that beauty.
 Life-changing music cannot be made from a place of exhaustion, or as an afterthought.
 It mainly comes to a relaxed, receptive mind, just as reflection comes to a still lake.

-If you understand that beauty is medicine, support that as best you can, and don’t settle for less.
-Don’t settle for utilitarian music to induce trance states or autopilot.
-If you value your mental space, beware the music pushing bonsai identities, banality, small horizons, or glorifying negativity.
-Question what music can be.
+If you know that beauty is medicine, support it as best you can, and don’t settle for less.
+We live surrounded by utilitarian music to induce trance states or autopilot.
+Each time we listen to that, we lose touch with the magic in our present moment.
+Also beware the music pushing bonsai identities, banality and small horizons, or glamourising negativity.

-See the weaving hands of the harper, loosening heart-knots in the hearer, slipping us free from old emotions and pains.
-Music as medicine to re-integrate body and world.
-As a mirror more true – showing the wholeness never lost.
+It’s in the hands of the harper, their weaving gestures, loosening heart-knots in the hearer, slipping us free from old pains and heartbreaks.
+It’s in the bodyworker gestures of the drummer, shaking out the stagnancy in our spiritual bodies.
+Music as medicine, as a true mirror – showing the wholeness never lost.

 The ancients told how birdsong makes the sun rise.
-Likewise, our songs illumine new horizons.
-And, though all beings speak of darkness, one song is enough to carry the returning light.
+Likewise, our songs can show new horizons.
+Even when all speak of darkness, one song is enough to bring the returning light.
+And it’s for this that I dedicate my life to music.

 ——